 What we know for sure is that humanity was created for God’s glory (Is 43:7).
 How He intends to achieve that we have to infer.
 Based on His characteristics, principally his love for us, however, it seems quite likely that He is preeminently interested in restoring humanity to Himself so that we reciprocate His love for us.

 What the history of the nation of Israel shows us is that we don’t really want that, thank you.
 We’d just as soon ignore God and get on with seeking after our own gods, whatever worldly desire they may represent.

-Based on the forgoing, it seems clear to me that the history of Israel and its people is a metaphor for the experience and condition of all humanity — all Creation.
+Based on the foregoing, it seems clear to me that the history of Israel and its people is a metaphor for the experience and condition of all humanity — all Creation.
 We all were ‘chosen’ by God, at least in the sense that God saw fit that we come to exist, just as Israelites were ‘chosen’.
 We all fail at pursuing and loving God and remaining obedient to Him, just as Israel so graphically demonstrated for their initial 1,600 years of existence.
 Israel, as the meta-humanity, clearly showed that man doesn’t naturally want to pursue and follow God.
-And, we can speculate, the story of their disciplining by God seems to have continued to be played out in world history since, through wars, sicknesses, famines and the like.
+And, we can speculate, the story of their disciplining by God seems to have continued to be played out in world history ever since, through wars, sicknesses, famines and the like.

 Israel was God’s teaching tool for the world.
 It was His master class for all to learn that they were wholly inadequate to the job of following Him, in and of themselves.
 The lesson seems to be quite stark and hard to miss.
 But we just seem to be very slow learners.